-Most pharmacies across Hull will be closed on the Christmas and New Year bank holidays.
+Most pharmacies across Hull will be closed on the Easter bank holidays.
 A small number will open for very short periods of time, this is for emergencies only.
 Make sure to check your medicine supply to ensure you have enough to last whilst pharmacies are closed; if you need to order more, make sure to do this early to get your medicine on time.
 Please see our news posts on the home page for pharmacy opening times during upcoming bank holiday periods.

 Pharmacists (chemists) are qualified experts who can offer health advice and remedies for a range of minor medical problems, without the need for an appointment.
 Many have private consultation rooms.

 Pharmacists dispense medicines prescribed by your GP and can offer advice on a range of common conditions including:

 - minor injuries

 - skin conditions

 - children’s ailments

 - pregnancy testing